wifisensing/PicoScenes-Manual/source/index.rst

 News!
 ======

 - Apr.
+16, 2022 Add "-preset" and "--list-presets" options. "--preset <PresetName>" option provides shortcuts to specify SDR or NIC frontends to work with 40/80/160-Channel, VHT/HESU format, and LDBC/BCC coding.
+    For example, "--preset TX_CBW_160_HESU" is a shortcut to "--rate 200e6 --tx-resample-ratio 1.25 --cbw 160 --format hesu --coding ldpc"
+    The complete list of the predefined presets can be queried by "--list-presets" option.
+- Apr.
 7, 2022 PicoScenes now officially supports HackRF One, the most cost-efficient Wi-Fi sensing-ready SDR!
 - Apr.
 4, 2022 PicoScenes is `adding support for HackRF One <https://zpj.io/picoscenes-is-supporting-hackrf-one-and-more-sdr/>`_, the most cost-efficient SDR frontend!
 - Feb.
 19, 2022 PicoScenes License Plan (PSLP) upgraded to v0.2.1, see :doc:`License` for more details.